 Gastrointestinal Stromal Tumors

-Gastrointestinal stromal tumor (GIST) is a disease in which abnormal cells form in the supporting connective tissues of the gastrointestinal tract – the stomach, small intestine, and large intestine.
+In the case of gastrointestinal stromal tumor (GIST), abnormal cells form in the supporting connective tissues of the gastrointestinal tract, which includes the stomach, small intestine, and large intestine.
 GISTs may be malignant or benign and are most common in the stomach and small intestine but may be found anywhere in or near the GI tract.

 Gastrointestinal Stromal Tumors Treatment (PDQ®)